 4. Talk to Blood Relatives

 It’s important to talk to as many blood relatives as you can.
-Sometimes they will be very helpful – and sometimes they simply won’t want to talk to you – it can be a very touchy subject for some people, especially when talking about family members who have passed away.
+Sometimes they will be very helpful; sometimes they simply won’t want to talk to you.
+It can be a very touchy subject for some people, especially when talking about family members who have passed away.
 But let them know that their knowledge will help the entire family – and all the generations to come.

 5. Change Your Habits

 The most difficult part of the process will be changing your habits based on your newfound knowledge.
-Once you start seeing trends in your family health history, you may realize that perhaps it’s time for you to start living a healthy lifestyle.
+Once you start seeing trends in your family health history, you may realize that perhaps it’s time for you to start making some lifestyle changes.
 Eating better and exercising more won’t alter your genes, but it can go a long way to making you healthier – and perhaps making you better prepared to confront any health concerns you may face down the road.